OrestOhorodnyk/replicated_log/README.md

 ## Get messages from a master node:
 ``http://127.0.0.1:8000/docs#/default/list_msg_list_msg_get``

-To get the list of messages from secondary nodes, just use the curl from abou but replase the port with one of 8001-8003
+To get the list of messages from secondary nodes, just use the curl from above but replace the port with one of 8001-8003

 # Use a terminal